The Problem With Being Palestinian On Thanksgiving

 I'd always felt ambivalent toward the holiday, not wanting, as a Palestinian, to indulge in a celebration of the dispossession of one population for the gain of another.
 Though we didn't learn it this way in school, the first "Thanksgiving" was declared in 1637 by Massachusetts Colony Gov. John Winthrop, and it celebrated the return of armed colonial volunteers who'd journeyed from what is now Mystic, Conn., and killed 700 Native Americans of the Pequot — men, women, and children.
 Each year, a group called the United American Indians of New England meet at Plymouth Rock on Cole's Hill and stand at the feet of a statue of Chief Massasoit of the Wampanoag; they call the holiday a day of mourning.
 A day that one community celebrates and another community mourns too closely resembles May 15, Israel's Independence Day and the Palestinian Nakba, "day of the catastrophe."
 They're both days that look starkly different depending on where you stand, how you narrow your eyes, what you choose to see, and how you choose to relate to them.

 After dinner, no pumpkin pies appeared, just chocolate cake and knafeh, a Palestinian dessert consisting of melted cheese, sugar-infused syrup, and pastry dough.
 Arabic coffee bubbled on the stove and was served in hourglass-shaped, handleless cups.
 The men lit cigars; the women kept on with their cigarettes.
-Mona pulled the bar’s tablecloth over her head and did her impersonation of a traditionally overbearing Syrian mother.
-“Allo?” she screeched into a pretend phone.
-“Mu ma’aul keef inti mitjawez”) Around midnight, the young people left to continue the party on K Street, ricocheting between nightclubs until dawn.
+Mona pulled the bar's tablecloth over her head and did her impersonation of a traditionally overbearing Syrian mother.
+"Allo?" she screeched into a pretend phone.
+"Mu ma'aul keef inti mitjawez!" ("It's unbelievable that someone agreed to marry you!")
+Around midnight, the young people left to continue the party on K Street, ricocheting between nightclubs until dawn.

 As Middle Easterners living in the U.S., some of us immigrants, others, first-generation Arab-Americans, we mostly appreciate and enjoy our dual ethnic and cultural status.
 Spending summers in the Middle East and hearing stories of my parents' experience growing up in Palestine, working in Saudi Arabia, and studying in Egypt and Jordan have left me with an acute awareness of the luxuries that come with living in America.
 The freedom to criticize government officials without fear of consequences, meritocracy, the ability to buy anything online — you need an Aramex account to order Amazon products in the Middle East, and books can't be delivered to your Kindle — the right to vote, the right to choose.